Newton Road and Graves Street junction improvements

 View a locality map here.

 Early works, including the relocation of existing services, commenced on Monday, 15 July.
-Main construction is scheduled to start in October and is expected to be complete by early 2020, weather permitting.
+Main construction is scheduled to start in October and is expected to be complete by April 2020, weather permitting.
 Works will be undertaken as day and night works, however there will be no construction on public holidays.

 Some works will be undertaken at night to: